cabloy/zova/zova-docs/guide/essentials/component/child.md

 ## How to refer to child component instance?

 In Zova, `Template Ref` is not used to refer to child component instances, but directly refers to the `controller bean` corresponding to the child component.
 See: [Controller Ref](../../vue/refs.md#controller-ref)

+## Using child components through module scope

+In Zova, in addition to the general usage of importing child components, you can also use child components directly through the module scope object, see: [Vue Child Component](../scope/component.md)